 If you got lost in the wilderness with minimal supplies, how long would you last?
 Would you know what to do?
 Would you know how to make a shelter, a fire, or navigate out?
 The Science of Survival course will teach you basic skills needed if you are ever put in this situation.
 Science topics embedded in this class include engineering, biology, and physics.
 By understanding these embedded topics, students will use the engineering process to design and build shelters and create fire multiple ways, learn basic first-aid, plant and animal identification, understand what to pack before heading out into the wilderness, and basic navigation techniques.
 Students who enroll in this one semester course are expected to have an affinity with the outdoors because this class will often be held outside the classroom in the woods behind CHS.
 Skills will be assessed through hands on demonstrations and a large culminating activity at the end of the semester.
-Students will also be required to read and report on a non-fiction survival book of their choice.

 This course is offered annually, but will only be taught as enrollment and staffing allow.
 Prerequisites: Open to Grades 9-10 (GreenHouse).
 Duration: Semester.
 Credit: 0.5 Science.